Table of Contents

 Plans to Change Law on Home Education in Wales Dropped

-Education (Wales) Bill July 2013 no mention of home education BBC confirms plans dropped (Jan 2013) Leighton Andrews statement backing off change, December 2012 Read more about what was proposed Consultation Safeguarding in Education 2013
+Education (Wales) Bill July 2013 no mention of home education (The Bill will reach stage 4 and pass into law at the end of March 2014) BBC confirms plans dropped (Jan 2013) Leighton Andrews statement backing off change, December 2012 Read more about what was proposed Consultation Safeguarding in Education 2013

 How Many Children Are Home Educated in Wales?